Online Poetry in America

 • Build course-wide community through interactive written discussion of course readings and themes and live seminars

-• Learn about major historical and cultural events in American history—from the Civil War to Reconstruction, Jim Crow, industrialization, the Harlem Renaissance, and beyond—that shaped American literature.
+• Learn about major historical and cultural events in American history—from the Civil War to Reconstruction, Manifest Destiny, the Harlem Renaissance, and innovations across the arts—that shaped American literature

 • Experience the power of place through video excursions to the actual sites where our poets lived and wrote